-The Defendant came before this Court arguing that he should be conditionally released pending this Court's determination of the Defendant's Motion to Terminate Imprisonment pursuant to § 12-19-18(b).
-In his motion to be released, the Defendant argued that this Court has the authority to release pending the determination of his other motion.
-The State argues that the Defendant should not be conditionally released because § 12-19-18 does not articulate any provision granting this Court the authority to conditionally release the Defendant.
-The Defendant concedes that there is statutory basis for this Court to conditionally release in § 12-19-18(b).
+Defendant went on to argue that if this Court has jurisdiction, then this Court has the authority to release the Defendant pending the determination of his Motion to Terminate Imprisonment.
+The State argued that the Defendant should not be conditionally released because § 12-19-18(b) does not articulate any provision granting this Court the authority to conditionally release the Defendant.
+The Defendant concedes that there is no statutory basis for this Court to set bail or conditionally release that is explicitly set forth in § 12-19-18(b).
 Instead, the Defendant argues that it is within this Court's inherent authority to grant bail and conditionally release him pending the outcome of his motion.